 Underwriting Guidelines For Funeral Insurance On Dialysis

 While kidney dialysis is often not a temporary treatment, it can be.
-For this reason, some of the best companies grant a bit of leniency when it comes to qualifying for coverage after receiving this treatment.
+For this reason, some insurance companies grant a bit of leniency when it comes to qualifying for coverage after receiving this treatment.

-All applications for burial coverage will ask about dialysis except guaranteed acceptance policies.
+All applications for burial coverage will ask about dialysis except for guaranteed acceptance policies.

-2 Ways Insurance Companies Ask About Dialysis Treatment
+2 Ways Life Insurance Companies Ask About Dialysis Treatment

 Every final expense insurance application will ask about kidney dialysis in one of the following two ways.